AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/create-a-pi-to-ocs-connection.md

 uid: create-pi-to-ocs-connection
 ---

-# Create a PI System connection
+# Create a PI to OCS connection

 Before you can transfer data to OCS, you need to create a PI system connection and install the PI to OCS agent.